Recruiting now! Applications close 23 May 2025. Apply now

 We ask to see these documents because there’s a genuine need to employ an Aboriginal or Torres Strait Islander person in this role.
 We’re able to do this under Section 25 of the Anti-Discrimination Act 1991 (Qld).

-You have a strong connection and acceptance in the community where you’ll work
+You have strong engagement, relationships and actively participate in the community where you’ll work

-Belonging to your community and understanding their ways will help you give culturally safe and equitable health care.
+Being part of your community and understanding their ways will help you deliver culturally safe and equitable health care.

 You have a senior secondary school certificate, or higher qualification